Skip to main content Go to home page

 What does 'vacant' mean?

-A property is considered vacant if, for more than 6 months in the preceding calendar year, it has not been lived in by:
+This land is considered vacant if, for more than 6 months in the preceding calendar year, it has not been lived in by:

-- the owner, or the owner’s permitted occupant, as their principal place of residence (PPR), or
+• the owner, or the owner’s permitted occupant, as their principal place of residence (PPR), or

-- a person under a lease or short-term letting arrangement made in good faith.
+• a person under a lease or short-term letting arrangement made in good faith.

 The occupation does not need to be by the same occupant or for a single continuous period, and a beneficiary of a discretionary trust can be a permitted occupant.

 It is not enough that the property is available for occupation, such as by listing on a short-term rental website.
-It must actually have been used and occupied for more than 6 months.
+It must have been actually used and occupied for more than 6 months.

-It is not enough for the property to be used intermittently or on a casual basis by friends or family of the owner.
+It is also not enough for the property to be used intermittently or on a casual basis by friends or family of the owner.
 The use and occupation must be either as a PPR or subject to a bona fide lease or letting arrangement.

 Exemptions

-Homes that are exempt from land tax are also exempt from vacant residential land tax.
-However, an exemption from VRLT does not mean that your property is exempt from land tax.
+There are also some specific exemptions from VRLT, but an exemption from VRLT does not mean that your property is exempt from land tax.

 Notification requirements

-Owners who miss the deadline are encouraged to notify us about vacant property as soon as possible through our portal.
+Owners who are required to notify us but miss the 15 January 2025 deadline are encouraged to notify us about vacant property as soon as possible through our portal.

 Failing to tell us that you own vacant residential property is a notification default under the Taxation Administration Act 1997.
 When this happens, you will be liable for penalty tax on the amount assessed in accordance with our revenue ruling on penalty tax and interest.
 This may be penalty tax of:

-- 5% if you voluntarily tell us about your vacant residential properties before we start an investigation
+• 5% if you voluntarily tell us about your vacant residential properties before we start an investigation

-- 20% if you tell us about your vacant residential properties after we start an investigation
+• 20% if you tell us about your vacant residential properties after we start an investigation

-- up to 90% if we believe that you intentionally disregarded the law and hindered our investigation.
+• up to 90% if we believe that you intentionally disregarded the law and hindered our investigation.

 In addition to our ruling on penalty tax and interest, the Commissioner has issued a ruling on notification defaults to explain the circumstances amounting to a VRLT notification default.